bionicdl-sustech/DeepClawBenchmark/docs/overview.rst

     Schematic overview.

 The DeepClaw benchmark is a framework for establishing a reproducible and shareable benchmarking for dexterous manipulation.
-DeepClaw benchmark provides a standardized dexterous manipulation pipeline consisting of four subtasks: **localization, recognition, grasp planning, and motion planning**.
+DeepClaw benchmark provides a standardized dexterous manipulation pipeline consisting of four functionalities: **localization, recognition, grasp planning, and motion planning**.
 It also provide necessary components to benchmark manipulations including hardware drivers, data I/O utilities, baseline algorithm modules and evaluation metrics.

-The DeepClaw has been used extensively to benchmark a series of manipulation tasks including claw machine, jigsaw game and TicTacToe.
+The DeepClaw has been used extensively to benchmark a series of manipulation tasks including **claw machine**, **jigsaw game** and **Tic-Tac-Toe**.
 The source codes of these experiments are placed under /examples.

 .. _drivers: